ibm-cloud-docs/ContinuousDelivery/di_working.md

 This tutorial focuses on implementing {{site.data.keyword.DRA_short}} with {{site.data.keyword.deliverypipelinelong}}, but as an alternative, you can use {{site.data.keyword.DRA_short}} with Jenkins and other CI/CD tools.
 Use the following tutorials for more information.

-* [Integrate DevOps Insights with an IBM Continuous Delivery pipeline](https://www.ibm.com/cloud/garage/tutorials/integrate-devops-insights-with-cd-pipeline){:external}.
+* [Integrate DevOps Insights with an IBM Continuous Delivery pipeline](https://www.ibm.com/cloud/garage/tutorials/integrate-devops-insights-with-cd-pipeline){: external}.
 Learn how to configure a CD pipeline to send, build, and deploy information to {{site.data.keyword.DRA_short}} and define policies that analyze deployment risk.

-* [Integrate DevOps Insights with Jenkins](https://www.ibm.com/cloud/garage/tutorials/use-jenkins-plugin-to-post-data-to-devops-insights){:external}.
+* [Integrate DevOps Insights with Jenkins](https://www.ibm.com/cloud/garage/tutorials/use-jenkins-plugin-to-post-data-to-devops-insights){: external}.
 Learn how to set up and use the {{site.data.keyword.DRA_short}} Jenkins plug-in to publish build, test, and deployment data to {{site.data.keyword.DRA_short}}.

-* [Integrate DevOps Insights using the IBM Cloud CLI](https://www.ibm.com/cloud/garage/tutorials/use-cli-to-post-data-to-devops-insights){:external}.
+* [Integrate DevOps Insights using the IBM Cloud CLI](https://www.ibm.com/cloud/garage/tutorials/use-cli-to-post-data-to-devops-insights){: external}.
 Learn how to set up the environment and use the CLI to publish build, test, and deployment data to {{site.data.keyword.DRA_short}}.

 ## Next steps
 {: #tutorial-next-steps}